yoanm/composerConfigManager/README.md

 <a name="managed-properties"></a>
 ## Managed properties

-Following properties could be define with option from command line :
+Following properties could be defined with option from command line :

   * Package name
   * Package type